 Definition 1 A manifold M of finite dimension is a smooth manifold together with a smoothly varying 2-tensor field g on M which is an inner product at each point.
-The inner product g defines a metric g and a measure g on g which we will refer to as the Riemannian metric and the Riemannian measure, respectively.
+The inner product g defines a metric d and a measure μ on M, which we will refer to as the Riemannian metric and the Riemannian measure, respectively.